HumanBrainProject/openMINDS/README.md

 If a version branch does not have an official release tag, yet, also non-backwards compatible changes can be merged on this branch.
 This can include renaming of existing properties, increasing constraints on expected value numbers or formats, removing relations between schemas and adding new schemas, if they cause relational changes in existing schemas.
 In case all version branches have official release tags, a new non-backwards compatible change would lead to the creation of a new version branch (with a respectively increased major version number).

 The setup of the central openMINDS GitHub repository is maintained by the openMINDS integration pipeline (cf. [openMINDS_generator](https://github.com/HumanBrainProject/openMINDS_generator) GitHub repository).
 The pipeline is configured in such a way, that each commit on one of the openMINDS submodules will trigger a new build of the central openMINDS repository ensuring that its content is always up-to-date.
+This pipeline also interprets and extends the openMINDS schema syntax to other schema representation formats (such as JSON-Schema, see above).

 [BACK TO TOP](#welcome)